rwieruch/blog_robinwieruch_content/redux-vs-usereducer.md

                       +----------------+
 {{< /highlight >}}

 [Using useContext in combination with useReducer](https://www.robinwieruch.de/react-state-usereducer-usestate-usecontext/) takes the component co-located state management on another level.
-Suddenly the state created by useReducer and its dispatch function can be passed to any component from any top-level component.
-That's also possible by only using [React props](https://www.robinwieruch.de/react-pass-props-to-component/), but [React's Context API](https://www.robinwieruch.de/react-context-api/) makes your state and dispatch function available anywhere without explicitly passing everything down the component tree.
+Suddenly the state container created by useReducer and its dispatch function can be passed to any component from any top-level component.
+It can be also the most top-level component to make the state "global".
+It's also possible to pass things down only by using [React props](https://www.robinwieruch.de/react-pass-props-to-component/), but [React's Context API](https://www.robinwieruch.de/react-context-api/) makes your state and dispatch function available anywhere without explicitly passing everything down the component tree.

 {{< highlight javascript >}}
           +----------------+